SamGree/Love-Quiz/README.md

    ![Tux, the Linux mascot](/assets/images/ipd.wireframe.click.button.png).
    ![Tux, the Linux mascot](/assets/images/ipad.result.wireframe%20.png).

-- My website has a same structure for all  kind of device.
+- My website has a same structure for all  kind of devices.

  ## Page test